Gujarat: Sea

-Gujarat State has the longest sea coast of 1214 km in India.
-Kandla Port is one of the largest ports serving Western India.
-Other important ports in Gujarat are the Port of Navlakhi, Port of Magdalla, Port Pipavav, Bedi Port, Port of Porbandar, Port of Veraval and the privately owned Mundra Port.
-The state also has Ro-Ro ferry service.
+Gujarat State has the longest sea coastline of 1214 km in India.

+Mundra Port is the largest port as well as the highest capacity port in India, and it is also the largest container port by volume in the country.
+It is India's first private port owned and operated by Adani Ports & SEZ.
+Kandla Port, owned by the central government and operated by Deendayal Port Authority, is one of the largest and busiest ports serving Western India.
+It has the third-highest cargo capacity in India.
+Other important ports in Gujarat are the Port of Navlakhi, Port of Magdalla, Port Pipavav, Bedi Port, Port of Porbandar, Port of Veraval and the privately.
+The state also has Dahej–Ghogha Sea Connect, a Ro-Ro ferry service.